 Moreover, it’s essential to cut out or minimize your exposure to cultural programming that you’ve identified.
 We know this is not easy to accomplish.
 It means making conscious choices and changing habitual patterns.
 Unhealthy habits are an enemy of our progress.
 Changing patterns is hard work.
 Taking a two-week vacation once a year will not overcome the programming.
 Removing the source is best but not always practical.
 So, minimize your exposure as much as you can.
 Minimizing your exposure is critical.
 It provides time and space for you to do positive things.

-One of the most challenging things to do to eliminate or reduce is unhealthy relationships.
+One of the most challenging things to eliminate or reduce is unhealthy relationships.
 Sometimes, the closest to you are reinforcing harmful stereotypes and ideas.
 Also, sometimes these relationships directly affect key work contacts.
-Unfortunately, there is no easy to do this.
+Unfortunately, there is not easy to do this.

 Social media is a new source of groupthink manipulation programming.
 Beware of what you consume and how much.
 Social media is very addicting and time-consuming.
 It’s a good practice to reduce your social media use even if you think it is positive.
 You don’t want to miss your actual life.
 Social media has some side effects.
 It is linked to psychological issues like loneliness, envy, anxiety, depression, narcissism, and decreased social skills.
 60% of people using social media report it has an adverse impact on self-esteem.
 50% report they have been victims of harmful social comments and criticism.